The following books can be a great resource for lupus patients, friends, and family.

 - Sick and Tired of Feeling Sick and Tired by Paul J. Donoghue, PhD, and Mary E. Siegel, PhD.
 Describes the anguish that individuals with invisible chronic illness endure and offers them the means to cope with their illness; discusses how they can communicate with loved ones and doctors in a way that meets their needs.

-- The New Sjogren’s Syndrome Handbook edited by Elaine K. Harris, Steven Carsons.
-A guide for patients by specialists in the diagnosis and treatment of Sjogren’s syndrome from the Sjogren’s Syndrome Foundation Inc.
+- The New Sjogren’s Syndrome Handbook edited by Elaine K. Harris and Steven Carsons.
+A guide for patients by specialists in the diagnosis and treatment of Sjogren’s syndrome from the Sjogren’s Syndrome Foundation, Inc.

 Suggested Reading: Children and Adolescents

 - Are You Tired Again?…I Understand by Marilyn Deutsch, PhD.
 This book, with fun cartoon characters, takes children in an interactive workbook fashion through the experiences of two young children whose mother developed a chronic illness, lupus.

 - Celebrate Me! by Lynda Farrington Wilson.
 A children’s storybook that fosters self-esteem through the awareness of differences and choices, and helps in understanding the confusion and self-confidence issues that confront young children who are suffering from visible skin conditions and abnormalities.

 - Loopy Lupus Helps Tell Scott’s Story About a Disease Called Lupus by Scott (a child with lupus).
 Written by a child with lupus for other children and their families who are affected by lupus.

 - The Monster Under the Bed: Child-Rearing When a Parent Is Chronically Ill by Barbara Butler.